 Bo Alroe has worked with research management and administration since 2004, and currently as Director of Strategy with Digital Science.
-Bo is from Aalborg, Denmark, where he studied and currently lives with his family.
+Bo is from Aalborg, Denmark, where he studied and lives with his family.

 Assessment of research in the UK helps fund and shape the development of academic disciplines in Universities.
 The recurring seven-year cycles of assessment exercises that Higher Education takes part in has a long history, starting in 1986 and evolving and culminating in the latest versions known as the Research Assessment Exercise (RAE) in 2001 and 2008 and the Research Excellence Framework (REF) in 2014 and 2021.
 The outcomes of these exercises tell us about the state of research that is taking place across the United Kingdom, from its academic strength and impact to the significance placed on research from social, economic, clinical and policy perspectives.